 “I don’t know.
 Reserve surplus sovereigns are likely good for their standard $500 billion annually but the banks are now making loans instead of buying Treasuries, and bond funds are not receiving generous inflows like they were as late as November of 2010.
 Who’s left?
 Well, let me not go too far.
 Temporary voids in demand are not exactly a buyers’ strike.
 Someone will buy them, and we at PIMCO may even be among them.”

 Yes, you will buy them.
 And so will the rest of America because no matter what the Fed does they cannot eliminate the public’s desire to net save.
 They can make other assets less attractive on a relative basis, but they cannot eliminate a savers desire to net save.
-And during a balance sheet recession that desire to save is quite high.
+And during a balance sheet recession that desire to save is quite high so wise savers naturally choose risk-free interest bearing bonds over cash.
 Luckily, the Federal government is running a 10% budget deficit so the private sector is able to save in excess of 7% of GDP (we are running a -3% Current Account (CA) deficit so the math can be no other way).
 Naturally, some of this savings is flowing into government bonds.
-But that doesn’t mean it is funding anything.
-Not even close.
-As a supplier of its own currency the USA can never “run out” of the money which it alone produces.
-It requires no funding source for this spending even though Congress mandates bond issuance and taxes are seen as some sort of funding source.

 But most importantly, the buyers can always be in the form of the Primary Dealers as they execute their required role as bond bidders.
 The Dealers are required to make a market in government bonds.
 And so long as reserve forecasters don’t lose track of a few trillion dollars in the banking system there is no reason to ever believe that bond auctions will fail.
 If you study the bond auction results you can actually see this for yourself.
 The PDs can always take down the entire bond auction.
 That’s not a coincidence.
 It is designed that way.
 So, who will be the buyers?
 Assuming we continue running a current account deficit (check), US consumers continue their desire to save (check) and PDs don’t break their contract with the government to make a market in government bonds (check) there will no concern about yields surging or bond auctions failing after June 30th.